Varunkumar0812/Registration-Login-System-Web-Based/README.md

 # Registration and Login System - Web based Application

-Registration and Login - A Fullstack Java Project

 A extended version of my previous mini-project of Registration and Login - Console based program.

+Implements JDBC and follows MVC Architecture built using primitive Java Web Development Tools like JSPs and Servlets.

 A fully dynamic website which has a connection with a database.
 To simulate the registration, logging in and forgot password feature.

-Frontend : HTML, CSS

-Backend  : Java

-The details of the database :
+The details of the database : MySQL DB

-Structure of the table used :
+Structure of the database schema used :

 | username        | first_name | last_name  | password                         | recovery_email | dob        | gender |